hyosung11/Launch-School/Courses/journal.md

 Now I really need to poo.

 09:54 Start compiling written assessment answer snippets.
 Or wait until I finish JS101?
 I can't decide at the moment.
 Of course, I'm going to return to the quizzes.

+10:43 Done reviewing Lesson 5 Quiz 1.
+I'm going to transition to correspondence and then go to the gym to train.